 The room I was staying in had all that I needed and was in such a great location, just round the corner from a bunch of good bars and restaurants on Av.
 Villanueva Aristides, and a couple of blocks from Parque General San Martín.
 This park is an important social hub in Mendoza, encapsulating the positive atmosphere that seems to exist here (not so much for the government employees who had not been paid for quite a while; according to my taxi driver from the bus terminal, the private sector was doing great from the wine and tourism industry, but the public sector had issues getting the money to trickle down to the workers).
 If you go to the park in the evening the place is a hive of activity, with couples going out walking or just relaxing on the grass, a steady stream of joggers running along the paths, a juice tent that does a roaring trade rehydrating the wasted and the spent, a rose garden alongside the lake… I was trying out the Sony FE 90mm f/2.8 Macro for the first time early one morning and got a bit carried away with my handheld flower shots.
 An excellent lens, incredibly sharp, and looking forward to getting the best out of it.
 A tripod and a little less wind would be a good starting point!

 And when you’ve had enough of the open space, head in to the centre of town, to the streets running off Plaza Independencia and its four satellite plazas.
 I didn’t know you could have such a concentration of shops, cafes and restaurants.
 I got as far as Av.
 San Martín and walked along it for quite a while, intrigued by how the shops got more bargain-basement the further down you went.
 I think the best idea is for me to start putting up some more photos and see where that takes us.
-Amongst all the street stuff, there’s a few of the characters I met, such as the flower stall holders, the magazine sellers, a couple of bearded gentlemen, two young rugby players, the photo displays of the recent graduates… It was a productive day!
-Some of the images have appeared as individual images in the ‘Photo of the Day’ section, so check them out if you want a bit more of a story behind some of the images.
+Amongst all the street stuff, there’s a few of the characters I met, such as the flower stall holders, the magazine sellers, a bearded gentleman, the photo displays of the recent graduates… It was a productive day!
+Some of the images have appeared as individual posts in the ‘Photo of the Day’ section, so check them out if you want a bit more info on them.